 The platform breakdown, in practical terms:

-• On timing: Apple has not confirmed a specific removal date.
-The release notes describe the change as happening "soon," with a firm date expected closer to the actual App Store delisting, 9to5Mac notes.
+On timing: Apple has not confirmed a specific removal date.
+The release notes describe the change as happening "soon," with no firm date yet.

-The "functionality is not guaranteed" phrasing isn't ambiguity.
-It's Apple formally removing any obligation to maintain compatibility, so that whatever breaks after the fall release is, by definition, outside their support scope.
+The "functionality is not guaranteed" phrasing isn't ambiguous.
+It signals Apple is removing any obligation to maintain compatibility, so that whatever breaks after the fall release is, by definition, outside their support scope.
 The same deprecation notice appearing simultaneously across all three platform release notes is consistent with a coordinated platform-wide decision rather than routine maintenance, though Apple has not characterized it that way explicitly.

 Why the AirPort Utility app going away matters more on macOS 27